David Penner: Storefront Manitoba

 David Penner was one of the founders of Storefront Manitoba in 2011, a non-profit organization that advocates for architects, designers, engineers, and landscapers to raise awareness and appreciation of architecture, design and the built environment in Manitoba.
 He wanted the public to engage with architecture so as to understand the influence of design over development.
 Storefront MB is best known for hosting initiatives such as the annual Winnipeg Design Festival, Cool Gardens, Benchmark Design Contest, and TableFor1200.
 In the past, StorefrontMB has organized a Little Free Libraries design competition.
-The annual Architecture and Design Film Festival Winnipeg was originally created by StorefrontMB.

 David Penner was the curator for TableFor1200 which was initiated in 2014 in collaboration with 5468796 Architecture Inc. The annual pop-up dining event takes place in Winnipeg's emerging design areas to stimulate conversations on architecture, design, and culinary arts.
 The project aims to "gain a deeper understanding of the catalysts that have built a strong commitment to architecture," according to 5468796 Architecture Inc. Penner was also the co-curator for Cool Gardens from 2013 to 2019.
 Storefront Manitoba is the publisher of books documenting regional work, including the MB ARCH book series, Re/Imagining Winnipeg, and River City 2050.
 David Penner edited Cool Gardens: A Collection of Temporary Installations, published by Storefront MB, which features the installations created in the first five years (2013–2019) of the competition.
 He also contributed to Re/imagining Winnipeg, where he proposed an idea to redesign downtown Winnipeg's street parking, as well as River City 2050 with his solutions to future urban design around level-controlled rivers.